AvolitesLtd/TitanManual/docs/controlling-fixtures/changing-fixture-attributes.md

 -   If the wheel display shows a small arrow next to the legends as shown above, this means that there are more than three attributes to control in this bank.
-    Press the attribute button again to toggle through the attributes (for example some LED fixtures have Red, Green, Blue, Amber, White - so when you press \<Colour\> you would first get Red, Green, Blue on the three wheels, then if you press \<Colour\> again you will get Amber and White.)
+    Press the attribute button again to toggle through the attributes (for example some LED fixtures have Red, Green, Blue, Amber, White - so on a console with three wheels, when you
+    press \<Colour\> you would first get Red, Green, Blue on the three wheels, then if you press \<Colour\> again you will get Amber and White.)